keenanbuckley/RealsenseFuelcap/README.md

 capture_image
 ```

-## Model Training and Jypyter Notebooks
+## Model Training and Jupyter Notebooks
-Machine Learning Models are trained and evaluated using jupyter notebooks.
+Machine Learning Models are trained and evaluated using jupiter notebooks.
 In order to run
 the notebooks, you must be inside of the docker container from a devcontainers window.

 1. To do this, start the docker contianer with the following command inside a VSCode terminal (ensure you change "path/to/repositiory" to